Chhatrasal Stadium murder case: Court frames charges against wrestler Sushil Kumar

 Additional Sessions Judge Shivaji Anand framed charges against Kumar and other accused under various provisions of the Indian Penal Code, including those related to murder, rioting and criminal conspiracy.

-Kumar along with others is accused of allegedly assaulting former junior national wrestling champion Sagar Dhankar and his friends in the parking lot of the city's Chhatrasal stadium on May 4, 2021 over an alleged property dispute.
+Kumar along with others is accused of allegedly assaulting former junior national wrestling champion Sagar Dhankhad and his friends in the parking lot of the city's Chhatrasal Stadium on May 4, 2021 over an alleged property dispute.

-Dhankar later succumbed to injuries and, according to the post-mortem report, he died due to cerebral damage resulting from blunt object impact.

 Check out DH's latest videos